 Skip to contents

-Calculate a data frame of total effects, representing the estimated effect of every variable on every other variable and any time-lag from 0 (simultaneous effects) to a user-specified maximum lag.
+Calculate a data frame of total effects, resulting from a pulse experiment (i.e., an exogenous and temporary change in a single variable in time t=0) or a press experiment (i.e., an exogenous and permanent change in a single variable starting in time t=0 and continuing for n_lags times), representing the estimated effect of a change in any variable on every other variable and any time-lag from 0 (simultaneous effects) to a user-specified maximum lag.

 Usage